ksun4176/Gubii/discord_bot/README.md

    - (Optional) Add server admin role to give other users permission to manage the server
    - (Optional) Add bot log channel to log everything the bot does in your server.
 3. Run ```/addgame``` to let us know what games you are playing
-   - If you do not see the game you're playing, contact me to add it in
+   - If you do not see the game you're playing, go to https://discord.gg/UEWzKAu3 and any admin can help you add it in
    - Add shared roles to more easily mention the whole group of people
    - Add channels where we can spawn threads to handle application process
 4. Run ```/createguild``` for each guild